ray-project/ray/doc/source/rllib/rllib-offline.rst

 Allocated Resources
 ~~~~~~~~~~~~~~~~~~~
-Just as with the Post-Processing (Pre-Learner) layer, allocating additional resources can help address slow training processes.
-In this case, the primary resource to leverage is the GPU, as training involves forward and backward passes through the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, which GPUs can accelerate significantly.
-If your training is
+Just as with the Post-Processing (Pre-Learner) layer, allocating additional resources can help address slow training issues.
+The primary resource to leverage is the GPU, as training involves forward and backward passes through the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, which GPUs can accelerate significantly.
+If your training
-already utilize GPUs and performance remains an issue, consider scaling up by either adding more GPUs to each :py:class:`~ray.rllib.core.learner.learner.Learner` to increase GPU memory and computational capacity, or by adding additional :py:class:`~ray.rllib.core.learner.learner.Learner` workers to further distribute the workload.
+already utilizes GPUs and performance still remains an issue, consider scaling up by either adding more GPUs to each :py:class:`~ray.rllib.core.learner.learner.Learner` to increase GPU memory and computational capacity (set `config.learners(num_gpus_per_learner=...)`), or by adding additional :py:class:`~ray.rllib.core.learner.learner.Learner` workers to further distribute the workload (by setting `config.learners(num_learners=...)`).
 Additionally, ensure that data
 throughput and upstream components are optimized to keep the learners fully utilized, as insufficient upstream capacity can bottleneck the training process.

 .. warning::Currently, you can't set both `num_gpus_per_learner` and `num_cpus_per_learner` due to placement group (PG) fragmentation in Ray.